It is hard to make sense about China

 Patient comfort does mot matter

-And incidentally, it also appears that, in general, the patient of the patient does not seem to matter to the staff.
+And incidentally, it also appears that, in general, the welfare of the patient does not seem to matter to the staff.
 For example, when another ER patient made it clear that she needed to visit the bathroom, she was told that the bathroom was down the hall, on the left.

 This woman was clearly in pain, and would have great difficulty walking, but she was still sent to the bathroom, on her own.
 As it turned out, there was a man with her, who helped her, but at no time was she provided a wheelchair, or any other aid.